 She holds a PhD from the European University Institute in Florence.

-Prior to her current role, Philippa led Ofgem’s Smarter Metering team with responsibility for co-ordinating Ofgem’s interaction with DECC’s Smart Metering Implementation Programme to ensure a robust regulatory framework for smart metering in the interests of consumers.
-She has been previously contributed to a wide range of projects within Ofgem including introducing and overseeing National Grid’s System Operator incentive schemes, rules relating to green tariffs, cash out reform, the regulatory arrangements associated with the sale of National Grid’s Distribution Networks and the New Electricity Trading Arrangements where she had specific responsibility for the implementation of the Connection and Use of System Code.
+Philippa's previous experience includes leading Ofgem’s Smarter Metering team with responsibility for co-ordinating Ofgem’s interaction with DECC’s Smart Metering Implementation Programme to ensure a robust regulatory framework for smart metering in the interests of consumers.
+She has also contributed to a wide range of projects within Ofgem including introducing and overseeing National Grid’s System Operator incentive schemes, rules relating to green tariffs, cash out reform, the regulatory arrangements associated with the sale of National Grid’s Distribution Networks and the New Electricity Trading Arrangements where she had specific responsibility for the implementation of the Connection and Use of System Code.

 Andy leads Ofgem’s work on Flexibility and the teams dealing with the Electricity and Gas system frameworks.
 Previously he was associate partner in our networks divisions leading at various times on electricity and gas transmission and distribution policy and regulation of energy networks generally.